toribeth411/Gender_Inclusive_Tweets_About_Menstruation/README.md

 sample_period_tweets.csv  | Example file showing the format of the csv file that combines all the raw data from the twitter api sample_train_clean.csv | Example file showing the format of the cleaned training and testing datasets, as well as the clean full dataset
 Jupyter Notebooks | Folder containing .ipynb files as well as their corresponding .html files that contain all data manipulation and analysis done for this poject
-VStiegman_capston_poster.pdf | PDF file of Data Science Capstone poster
+VStiegman_capstone_poster.pdf | PDF file of Data Science Capstone poster